 Step 1: Download Driver and Apply to the Pentaho Server

-To connect to a database, including the Pentaho Repository database, you will need to download and copy a JDBC driver to the appropriate places for the Pentaho Server as well as on the the web application server.
+To connect to a database, including the Pentaho Repository database, you will need to download and copy a JDBC driver to the appropriate places for the Pentaho Server as well as on the web application server.

 Due to licensing restrictions, Pentaho cannot redistribute some third-party database drivers.
-You will have to download and install the file yourself.
+You should download and install the file yourself.

 Download a JDBC driver JAR from your database vendor or a third-party driver developer.